Welcome to the

 Ecology and Environmental Research

-Advantages of PEER - structured PhD programme
+Advantages of PEER - a structured doctoral programme

-Broader perspectives due to mentorship
+Broader perspectives due to a mentoring committee

-At the beginning of the doctorate every PhD student has to hand in a research proposal.
+At the beginning of the doctorate every doctoral student has to hand in a research proposal.
 This helps to structure your three years of doctorate, focus on the main research questions and to meet the timeline.
 Meetings with your mentors and progress reports will support your research aims and finishing your doctorate.

 Acquisition of additional qualifications